earthcubeprojects-chords/chords/_pages/admin.md

 <img  class="img-responsive" src="{{ site.baseurl }}/assets/images/EmailUpdate.png"><!--Using liquid to set path for images.-->

 ### Creating and Sending Data
-Admins do not have permission to create test data or send data to CHORDS for security purposes.
-We recommend having a designated Measurement Creator to send either test data or real data into the portal.
+Admins and Site Configs do not have permission to create test data or send data to CHORDS for security purposes.
+Any Registered user with Measurement Creator checked can create test data and send data to CHORDS.
+However Admins will have to give that user an API key.
+To create an API key for a user:
+* Click **Users**
+* Click the Measurement User
+* Click **Edit**
+* Click **Renew API Key**

 ## User Management
 To change a User’s information or permissions simply click on **“Users”** and then click **“Edit”**.